 As people who have done this program, our first answer is, “YES!
 ABSOLUTELY!
 Everyone should do this!”
 But there are a few requirements you need to know about if you’re going to do this, too:

-1. This is not a permanent job: It is a paid position but it’s intended for caregivers to come work for a session that runs for about 6 weeks.
+1. This is not a permanent job: It is a paid fellowship, but it’s intended for caregivers to come work for a session that runs for about 9 weeks.
 (Session lengths may vary.)

-3. You must find someone to look after your clients (IP) or get permission from your agency (AP) to be away during the time you’re working at the Union office.
+3. You must find someone to look after your clients (IP) or get permission from your agency (AP) for “Approved Union Leave” for the duration of the fellowship.

 Meet Dora, who has done MMS